Architects in Singapore you need to know

 With 40 years of practice spanning island-defining projects (Changi Terminal 4) and commercial icons (One Raffles Place, Tower 2) through to healthcare projects (St Joseph Home, below) and a swathe of MRT station (no less than 10 of the new Thomson-East Coast line), SAA Architects are among the most prolific home-grown firms in Singapore.

 On the residential front, SAA Architects have done everything from the resort-like Flamingo Valley through to the elegant St Thomas Suites.
-But we can’t get past their latest city-fringe showstopper: the enchanting new Citygate Shoppes and Residences in Beach Road, featured top, with its lightly retro appeal and lapping horizontal lines.
+But we can’t get past their latest city-fringe showstopper: the enchanting new Citygate Shoppes and Residences in Beach Road, with its lightly retro appeal and lapping horizontal lines.